1983 Stanley Cup playoffs: (N2) Minnesota North Stars vs. (N3) Toronto Maple Leafs

 This was the second playoff series meeting between these two teams.
-Minnesota won the only previous meeting in the 1980 Preliminary Round in a three-game sweep.
+Minnesota won the only previous meeting in the 1980 preliminary round in a three-game sweep.

 (S1) Edmonton Oilers vs. (S4) Winnipeg Jets

-This was the first playoff series meeting between these two teams.
+This was the first playoff meeting between these two teams.
+This was the first playoff series to feature two former WHA teams.

 (S2) Calgary Flames vs. (S3) Vancouver Canucks

 This was the second playoff series meeting between these two teams.
 This was a rematch of last year's Smythe Division Semifinals, in which Vancouver won in a three-game sweep.